RedHatInsights/insights-results-smart-proxy/README.md

 ## Configuration

-The configuration of the service is done by toml config, default one is `config.toml` in working directory, but it can be overwritten by `INSIGHTS_RESULTS_SMART_PROXY_CONFIG_FILE` env var.
+The configuration of the service is done by config written in [TOML language](https://toml.io/en/).
+Default one is `config.toml` in working directory, but it can be overwritten by `INSIGHTS_RESULTS_SMART_PROXY_CONFIG_FILE` env var.

 Also each key in config can be overwritten by corresponding env var.
 For example if you have config